PlanktoScope/PlanktoScope/documentation/docs/setup/index.md

 You probably purchased either a fully-assembled PlanktoScope or a do-it-yourself assembly kit from FairScope.
 The various sections of this documentation will provide you with instructions for how to proceed:

-- If you purchased a fully-assembled PlanktoScope, you should go to the [operation guide](../operation/index.md) to learn how to operate your PlanktoScope.
+- If you purchased a fully-assembled PlanktoScope, it is ready for you to use!
+You should go to our [operation guide](../operation/index.md) to learn how to operate your PlanktoScope.
-- If you purchased a do-it-yourself assembly kit from FairScope, you should go to the [hardware setup guide](hardware/index.md) to learn how to assemble your kit into a working PlanktoScope.
+- If you purchased a do-it-yourself assembly kit from FairScope, you should go to our [hardware setup guide](hardware/index.md) to learn how to assemble your kit into a working PlanktoScope.
+The software will already have been set up for you, so after you finish setting up the hardware you can proceed to our [operation guide](../operation/index.md) to learn how to operate your PlanktoScope.

 ## Fully-assembled PlanktoScope

 If you have a fully-assembled PlanktoScope which was provided to you by FairScope, please refer instead to the [Fairscope product](#fairscope-product) section of this page.
 If someone else provided you with a PlanktoScope, you might need to do some additional hardware setup, software setup, calibration, and/or troubleshooting - please talk to them to figure out what might be needed.
 The various sections of this documentation site may be a useful resource for you:

-- Depending on what software is pre-installed on your PlanktoScope, and how old the software is, the [software setup](software/index.md) guide on this documentation site may be useful to help you update the software.
+- Depending on what software is pre-installed on your PlanktoScope, and how old the software is, our [software setup guide](software/index.md) may be useful to help you update the software.
 You should always ensure that you are running the most recent available version of the PlanktoScope software.
-- Depending on what software is installed on your PlanktoScope, and how old it is, the [operation guide](../operation/index.md) in this documentation site may be useful to help you operate your PlanktoScope.
+- Depending on what software configuration your PlanktoScope is running, our [operation guide](../operation/index.md) may be useful to help you operate your PlanktoScope.

 ## DIY kit

 If you have a DIY assembly kit which was provided to you by FairScope, please refer instead to the [Fairscope product](#fairscope-product) section of this page.
 If someone else provided you with a DIY assembly kit, the process for assembling it into a PlanktoScope may be different from what is described in this documentation site - please talk to them to figure out what you should do.
 The various sections of this documentation site may be a useful resource for you:

-- Depending on what is included in your DIY kit, the [hardware setup guide](hardware/index.md) on this documentation site may be useful to assemble a PlanktoScope from your kit.
+- Depending on what is included in your DIY kit, our [hardware setup guide](hardware/index.md) may be useful to assemble a PlanktoScope from your kit.
-- Depending on what is on the micro-SD card included with your DIY kit (if it includes a micro-SD card), the [software setup](software/index.md) guide on this documentation site may be useful to help you update the software.
+- Depending on what is on the micro-SD card included with your DIY kit (if it includes a micro-SD card), our [software setup](software/index.md) guide may be useful to help you update the software.
 You should always ensure that you are running the most recent available version of the PlanktoScope software.
+- Depending on what software configuration your PlanktoScope is running, our [operation guide](../operation/index.md) may be useful to help you operate your PlanktoScope.

 ## No hardware yet

 If you don't have any hardware for a PlanktoScope yet, you have a few options depending on how much work you want to do, what your budget is, and how much troubleshooting you are willing to do:

 1. Purchase a [fully pre-assembled PlanktoScope](#buy-a-pre-assembled-planktoscope).
-2. Purchase a [DIY kit](buy-a-diy-kit) of parts to assemble into a PlanktoScope.
+2. Purchase a [DIY kit](#buy-a-diy-kit) of parts to assemble into a PlanktoScope.
 3. Both [make your own kit of parts and assemble it](#make-a-kit-and-assemble-it) into a PlanktoScope.

 ### Buy a pre-assembled PlanktoScope